15Stitch/chat.py/README.md

 ### Step 5: Use chat.py!

 The most basic way to communicate with the API now is in the form of <strong>python chat.py "Your prompt here"</strong>.
-See the rest of this file to use chat.py's added functionality.
+See the rest of this README to use chat.py's added functionality.